TsubakiBotPad/discord-menu/README.md

 ## What is DiscordMenu?
 DiscordMenu is a loose framework for creating menus out of Discord embeds where the user can click specified emojis and the embed responds according to preset instructions.
 Its primary advantages over other menu libraries are:

-1. **Statelessness** - through use of an *intra-message state*, or "IMS," no data needs to be stored on the bot's server, allowing emojis never to expire (potentially dependent on which type of listener you are.
+1. **Statelessness** - through use of an *intra-message state*, or "IMS," no data needs to be stored on the bot's server, allowing emojis never to expire (potentially dependent on which type of listener you are).
 2. **Flexibility** - arbitrary code can be executed upon emoji clicks, allowing for features like child menus, "menu friends," and more!

 ## What is an IMS?